-The protection of children in Kent is overseen by the Kent Safeguarding Children Board (KSCB).
+The protection of children in Kent is overseen by the Kent Safeguarding Children Multi-agency Partnership (KSCMP).
 You should be aware of and have reference to the Kent and Medway Safeguarding Children Procedures.
-This guidance is consistent with the DfE guidance 'Working Together to Safeguard Children' (2015).
-The online procedures manual can be found on the KSCB website: www.kscb.org.uk.
+This guidance is consistent with the DfE guidance 'Working Together to Safeguard Children' (2018).
+The online procedures manual can be found on the KSCMP website: (www.kscmp.org.uk).

 The full extent of child abuse is not easily quantified.
 Research indicates that children are reluctant to report abuse, particularly if it is happening within their family.
-Abusers come from all walks of life; they may be parents, a trusted adult, a professional or another child.
+Abusers come from all walks of life; they may be parents. a trusted adult, a professional or another child.

 Everybody who works with children has a duty to help protect them from abuse.
 All staff must know how to recognise possible abuse both within the setting and externally.
-You should be familiar with the processes of recording information in your setting and making referrals to Early Help, Specialist Children's Services and the Police.
+You should be familiar with the processes of recording information in your setting and making request for services to the Front Door Service (Children Social Work Service) and the Police.

-Every school is required by the KCSIE 2016 have a Designated Safeguarding Lead (DSL) and deputy to ensure there is always someone available to discuss child protection concerns.
+Every setting is required by the EYFS (2017) to have a Designated Safeguarding Lead (DSL) and deputy(s) to ensure there is always someone available to discuss child protection concerns.